+The secret teachings of Goethe.
 That Johann Wolfgang von Goethe (1749-1832), Germany’s greatest poet, had an interest in the occult and alchemy is clear from Faust.
 Based on an historical character, the original Faust legend goes back to medieval times and prior to Goethe‘s there were earlier dramatic renditions of the tale, notably Christopher Marlowe’s.
 Yet it is to Goethe’s Faust (Part I 1808; Part II 1833) that most of us turn when we think of pacts with the Devil, of things Mephistophelean, and of the dangers of a too obsessive pursuit of knowledge and arcane secrets.

 The first Faust book appeared in 1587; written in German, it told the story of Faust’s pact with the Devil, and of his bizarre adventures.
 It was something of a bestseller, and within a few months it appeared in several different pirated editions.
 By 1588, the story had crossed the English Channel; there it received a more “serious and eloquent” treatment by Christopher Marlowe.

 Goethe contributed a new term to describe the growing modern sensibility: Faustian.
 Meaning an insatiable, hubristic hunger for knowledge at whatever cost, a desire to penetrate into the innermost regions of life, regardless of the consequences.
 In the Decline of the West (1918), the historian Oswald Spengler divided the course of human history into three periods: the Classical, the Magian and the Faustian.
-Writing little more than a century ago, Spengler saw the last period as our own; and, as the title of his book suggests, he recognized it was on its way out.
+Writing little more than a century ago, Spengler saw the last period as our own.
+Just as the title of his book suggests.

 My horoscope was propitious: the sun stood in the sign of the Virgin, and had culminated for the day; Jupiter and Venus looked on me with a friendly eye, and Mercury not adversely; while Saturn and Mars kept themselves indifferent; the moon alone, just full, exerted the power of her reflection all the more, as she had then reached her planetary hour.’

 In his book “Goethe the Alchemist”, mr. Gray sets out to show that Goethe was profoundly influenced throughout his life by the religious and philosophical beliefs he derived from his early study of alchemy.
 Alchemy can be interpreted in many ways: as the art of gold-making, as a symbolical representation of mystical doctrines, or, as in the writings of C. G. Jung, as a projection of the unconscious mind, concerned with the integration of the personality.
 As Goethe knew it, it was primarily concerned with mysticism.
-In his hands, however, it underwent some transformation: the mystical aspect became less important, while he attempted to provide more logical, more scientific evidence of the symbolical truth of alchemy …
+In his hands, however, it underwent some transformation: the mystical aspect became less important.
+Because he attempted to provide more logical, more scientific evidence of the symbolical truth of alchemy …